Pineapple Guacamole (Hawaiian-Inspired, Spicy Variation)

 If you enjoy exploring different guacamole variations, then you've come to the right place.
 If you have access to an assortment of tropical fruit, then you'll love this tropical fruit guacamole; it's perfect for a summer picnic on the beach.
 At the height of corn season, this grilled corn guacamole is a delight (and it works well during the off-season with frozen corn grilled indoors too).

-Like your guac on the chunkier side?
-How about an avocado and fruit salsa?
+Like your guacamole on the chunkier side?
+Then I think you'll love an avocado and fruit salsa.
 There are plenty of examples in my fruit salsa guide.

 A woman's hand dipping a tortilla chip into a bowl of pineapple guacamole, shown on a white surface with colorful tropical flowers.